pierre-cm/galbe/docs/getting-started.md

 # Getting started

-Galbe is a Javascript web framework to build fast and versatile backend servers with Bun.
+Galbe is a Javascript web framework for building fast and versatile backend servers with Bun.

-It was designed with simplicity in mind, allowing you to quickly create and setup a project.
-In addition, Galbe also offers usefull features, allowing you to focus on your application logic rather than the rest.
+Designed with simplicity in mind, Galbe allows you to quickly create and set up a project.
+In addition to its ease of use, Galbe also offers a range of useful features that help you focus on the core logic of your application.

 ## Requirements